byCedric/snack-custom-runtime/README.md

 ### Snack and Snackager

 Snack uses a node module bundler called "Snackager".
 Snackager will automatically build a JS-only bundle if you include it in your Snack.
 In some rare cases this bundling process might fail, usually because it tries to refer React Native internals [like these files](https://github.com/expo/snack/blob/main/snackager/src/bundler/externals.ts#L23-L28).
+Let us know if you run into Snackager failures.

 ## ❌ Common Errors